bz2vsr/bz2cp-install/README.md

 	b.
 Run cg_bz2uncf.exe as Admin

-4. Make a copy of your Battlezone folder and name it "Battlezone II 1.2 NO-CD"
+4. Make a backup copy of your Battlezone folder and name it "Battlezone II 1.2 NO-CD"

 5. Install Forgotten Enemies: